DORA metrics explained: The four key DevOps measurements

 Change failure rate

-For instance, if an engineering team implements automated testing and thorough quality assurance practices, they will likely have a low change failure rate.
+For instance, if an engineering team implements automated testing and thorough quality assurance practices, it will likely have a low change failure rate.
 In contrast, a team with a higher change failure rate may experience frequent post-deployment issues requiring urgent fixes.

 Mean time to recover (MTTR)